Ask the Weather Guys: Why are some fluffy on top but flat on the bottom?

 The fluffy appearance of the tops of some clouds are evidence of convection, when buoyant air parcels within the cloud literally bubble to the top.
 As the air rises, it encounters environments with lower and lower pressure and cools by expansion.

-Steve Ackerman and Jonathan Martin, professors in the UW-Madison department of atmospheric and oceanic sciences, are guests on WHA radio (970 AM) at 11:45 a.m. the last Monday of each month.
-Send them your questions at stevea @ssec.wisc.edu or jemarti1 @wisc.edu.
+Steve Ackerman and Jonathan Martin are professors in the UW-Madison department of atmospheric and oceanic sciences.
+Send them your questions at stevea@ssec.wisc.edu or jemarti1@wisc.edu.